K-2 Visa: Requirements, Interview, Processing Time

 K-2 Processing Time

-As of 2025, the current processing time for the K-2 visa is 5.7 months, according to USCIS data.
+As of 2025, the current processing time for the K-2 visa is approximately 6 months, according to USCIS data.
 This is the time it takes to process the I-129F.
 Note that the processing times for any visa or green card are rarely set in stone.
 These times usually vary based on the caseload of the service centre that is processing your petition.

 Is Premium Processing Available for K-2 Visas?

-While premium processing (the optional service that expedites your processing time to 15 calendar days) is available for many visas and green cards that use the I-129 and I-140 petitions, the K-2 involves the I-129F, which is not eligible for premium processing.
+The K-2 visa is not eligible for premium processing.
+Premium processing (the optional service that expedites your processing time to 15 business days is typically only available for visas and green cards that use the I-129 and I-140 petitions.

 K-2 Visa to Green Card